 Get creative with your on-page real estate and find new ways to appeal with your various audiences.

 For example, if your property wants to increase inquiries from association groups, you can build out a unique landing page to appeal to that market.
 You can tailor your content for your niche audience and let them know that your specific meeting venue is the perfect place to book their annual conference (as well as expand your footprint in organic search, but more on that later).
 With the inherent flexibility of the independent website, you can incorporate very specific information about the floor plans for on-site trade-shows, the types of groups that you’ve hosted in the past, and glowing testimonials from previous groups.
-Does your hotel offer complimentary airport shuttle service for all convention guests?
+Does your hotel offer a complimentary airport shuttle service for all convention guests?
 Let the world know!
 That is a major selling point that you can showcase with your copy, image strategy, sidebar banners, mastheads, or pdfs.
 You have the freedom to customize your website to drive group sales.
 Take advantage of it.

 Generate Highly Qualified Leads

 With more robust content, a customizable image strategy, stronger calls to action, and the ability to target specific audiences, your independent website guarantees extremely qualified leads for your sales team.
-By providing the right people with a stellar user experience, the inquiries generated by your independent website will yield a higher percentage of proposals, site visits, and bookings than any other channel in your arsenal.
+By providing the right people with stellar user experience, the inquiries generated by your independent website will yield a higher percentage of proposals, site visits, and bookings than any other channel in your arsenal.